jake-knerr/jakes-dictionary/README.md

 a compiled language developed by Microsoft that generally follows C/C++ syntax and is commonly known as a Java alternative.

 It is less verbose than Java.

+#### Cache Stampede, Dog-Piling, Dog Piling

+the result of multiple server instances rebooting and each hitting the central database simultaneously to rebuilt their cache.

+This can cause a severe slowdown in performance.

 #### Callback